scarletbright/avalanche-docs/docs/v1.0/en/quickstart/ava-getting-started.md

 Then, it will look through all the private keys controlled by your user until it finds enough nAVAX to satisfy the request.

-The response should look like this:
+The response contains the ID of this transaction:

 ```json
 {